Using a Comma after an Interjection (Grammar Lesson)

 - Yes!
 I've won.

-When at the start of a sentence, an interjection can be followed by a comma or an exclamation mark.
+When used at the start of a sentence, an interjection can be followed by a comma or an exclamation mark.
 For example (interjections shaded):

-Interjections are words used to express strong feeling or sudden emotion.
-They are included in a sentence — usually at the start — to express a sentiment such as surprise, disgust, joy, excitement, or enthusiasm.
+What Are Interjections?Interjections are words used to express strong feeling or sudden emotion.
+They are included in a sentence (usually at the start) to express a sentiment such as surprise, disgust, joy, excitement, or enthusiasm.

 Read more about interjections.

-An interjection can be followed by a comma or an exclamation mark.
+A Comma or an Exclamation Mark?An interjection can be followed by a comma or an exclamation mark.
 An exclamation mark gives the interjection more impact.
 For example: